 Thomas G. “Tom” Boggus was appointed as the director and State Forester of the Texas A&M Forest Service in February 2010.
 Before his appointment, he had served as interim director of the agency since June 2008.
-He also held the position of associate director of Forest Resource Development and Sustainable Forestry and has served on the agency’s executive team since June 1996.
+He also held the position of associate director of Forest Resource Development and Sustainable Forestry serving on the agency’s executive team since June 1996.

 Mr. Boggus grew up in the West Texas town of Fort Stockton.
 He received his forestry training at Stephen F. Austin State University in Nacogdoches, where he earned both bachelor and master of science degrees in forestry.